 I’m not writing this to debunk or refute Pascal’s Wager, though.
 It’s been done enough.
 Instead, I’d like to reverse it.

 Usually, the way that it’s presented is that if you’re an atheist and you’re wrong, you have everything to lose, but if you’re a believer and you’re wrong, you have nothing to lose.
 I absolutely disagree.
-If you live a Christian life, following strict and vague rules and believing that you’re a depraved sinner, even spending years of your life studying the bible for guidance or writing weekly sermons, all for a god that hasn’t even been proven to exist, you’re gambling the entirety of what’s likely your only life.
+If you live a Christian life, following strict and vague rules and believing that you’re a depraved sinner, all for a god that hasn’t even been proven to exist, you’re gambling the entirety of what’s likely your only life.

 So I’d say that whether you’re a believer or an unbeliever, there always may be something to lose if you’re wrong.
 It could even be expressed this way: both my brother-in-law (the pastor) and I write every Sunday.
-He writes his sermons (then spends hours reciting and memorizing them, then presenting them) and I write my blog posts.
+He writes his sermons and I write my blog posts.
 As he preaches about God and I write about God’s nonexistence, one of us must be wrong, and one of us must be wasting our time.
 We both have something to lose, but I’m confident enough in my nonbelief that I don’t worry that this blog is a waste.

 I’ll sum up my response to Pascal’s Wager this way: be present.
 Don’t live for an afterlife.
 Even if there is one, we have no way of knowing, but what we do know for sure is that we have the life we’re living now.
 And if you happen to be Christian, believing in heaven, and you’re wrong, then you haven’t wasted your earthly (and only) life gambling on the next.